 If you know an FSHN alum that deserves recognition, you can nominate them for an award from the department.

 The Department of Food Science and Human Nutrition (FSHN) has opened nominations for the fourth annual FSHN Alumni Impact Award.

-Read news notes from faculty, staff, and students for September 2013.
+Read news notes from from faculty, staff, and students for December 2013.

 Copyright © 2005-2014, Iowa State University of Science and Technology.
 All rights reserved.